-Sub-skill Proficiency Descriptor (for the end of the school year) Grade 2 Knowledge and Fluency of Math Facts Fact fluency (accurate, efficient and flexible knowledge of math facts) based on conceptual understanding (e.g., whole number concepts, place value concepts, and representing math facts in concrete, pictorial, and symbolic forms) is encouraged rather than memorization of discrete facts.
-Rote memorization of facts should not be prioritized at this level.
-Describe and use computational and mental math strategies (e.g., doubles, making groups of 10, counting back from a starting number, and knowledge of fact families) to develop addition and subtraction math fact fluency for numbers up to 20 Explore a variety of activities such as games, discussions (e.g., patterns observed when listing different ways to make 10) and problem solving (connect to Algebraic Thinking) Understanding of Operations Understanding of operations builds on math fact fluency.
+Sub-skill Proficiency Descriptor (for the end of the school year) Sub-Skiii Grade 3 Knowledge and Fluency of Math Facts Flexibly use a variety of computational and mental math strategies (e.g., doubles, bridging to 10, knowledge of fact families) to demonstrate addition and subtraction math fact fluency for numbers up to 20 Fact fluency (accurate, efficient and flexible knowledge of math facts) based on conceptual understanding (e.g., whole number concepts, place value concepts, and representing math facts in concrete , pictorial , and symbolic forms) is encouraged rather than memorization of discrete facts.
+Rote memorization of facts should not be prioritized at this level. • Use concrete, pictorial, and symbolic forms to represent math facts in a variety of activities such as games (e.g., card or dice games), discussions (e.g., a number talk of ways to make 17) and problem solving (connect to Algebraic Thinking)

+Understanding of Operations

+Understanding of operations builds on math fact fluency.
 It also requires an understanding of concepts such as place value to be able to add, subtract, multiply, and divide larger numbers beyond known math facts.
 The development and practice of various computational and mental math strategies builds flexibility in doing operations and applying these skills to solve contextual problems.

-Demonstrate understanding that addition brings sets of objects together and subtraction represents taking away from a set, or the difference between two amounts, for numbers up to 100 Use computational and mental math strategies such as doubles, decomposing by place value, and compensating Represent addition and subtraction using concrete, pictorial, and symbolic forms (e.g., number line, hundred chart, writing equations for ways to make 12) Estimate sums and differences to 100 Solve contextual addition and subtraction problems Choose the appropriate operation and strategy to solve a contextual problem Explain their thinking to others using mathematical language (e.g., "I subtracted because I want to see how many more they have than I have.")
+- Demonstrate understanding that addition brings sets of objects together and subtraction represents taking away from a set, or the difference between two amounts, for numbers up to 1000 - Use computational and mental math strategies such as decomposing and recomposing (regrouping) by place value and compensating - Represent addition and subtraction using concrete, pictorial, and symbolic forms (e.g., base-10 blocks, number line, hundred chart) - Estimate sums and differences to 1000 - Solve contextual addition and subtraction problems which may require more than one step - o Choose the appropriate operation and strategy to solve a contextual problem - Explain and justify their strategy and solution to others using mathematical language (e.g., "To solve 954 496 I bridged to 500 by adding 4, then I counted by hundreds to 900, then added 54.
+The answer is 458.") - Compose and decompose groups or arrays of objects using concrete, pictorial, and symbolic forms to demonstrate understanding that multiplication is the repeated addition of groups of the same size, and division is repeated subtraction of groups of the same size or splitting a group into equal sized shares - Demonstrate understanding that multiplication and division are related/opposite operations (e.g., show fact families of conceptual relationships such as 2 groups of 7 objects is 14 in total, and 14 can be split into 2 equal groups of 7; relate forward skip counting to multiples)